Kludron/cs6447-fuzzer/writeup.md

 - 0, -1, 1.5, 0x80000000, 0xffffffff, ...
 - %s, %p, ...

 #### **Bit/Byte Flips**
 Bit flips are effective in drastically changing string values.
 This strategy is used the most in JPG fuzzer, where the mutable input is in the form of a bytearray.
 However, the issue with bit flips are its inefficiency, especially when dealing with bytearrays of large sizes.
 Simply changing a single bit out of hundreds of thousands of bits in a bytearray might potentially result in a bad input, but the probability of achieving this result in infinitesimally small.
 It is because of this observation that more bits should be changed at one go to optimise the fuzzer, and this is where ratio-flipping and byte-flipping comes into play.
 Byte flipping increases the odds of finding a bad input, and implementing a ratio flip where a defined proportion of bits/bytes are flipped at one go is another attempt at optimisation.
+However, a particular drawback is that with a higher proportion of bytes flipped, the likelihood of corrupting the type-specific bytearray format is greater by order of magnitude.
+Therefore, finding a safe ratio and monitoring the probability of executing the ratio strategy is important, so as to find a balance between generating bad input and generating input with higher probability of inciting a binary crash.

+#### **XML Fuzzer**
+Fuzzing XML input is several times more challenging than of the other input types here, because of its structure and more complicated syntax.
+In order to generate effective mutations, we utilised 3 main strategies, the latter two of which were inspired by CENSUS' 2015 presentation on fuzzing methods and observations.
+[Source](https://census-labs.com/media/choronzon-zeronights-2015.pdf)
+1. Depth/Breadth-wise insertion of elements to potentially trigger stack overflow error in binary or XML parser
+*   nesting multiple elements
+*   creating multiple children in parent nodes
+2. Chromosome Recombination
+*   Restructuring of XML tree
+*   addition/removal/replacement/duplication of nodes
+*   copying content from one element to another
+*   moving content from one element to another
+3. Heirarchial Recombination
+*   Restructuring of XML tree
+*   Redefining node heirarchies
+Implementation of these strategies and their sub-strategies can generate effective mutations.
+However, we observe that the need to iterate through the tree to access parent and children nodes might cause some drop in fuzzer performance.

+#### **JPG Fuzzer**
+Implementing the JPG fuzzer requires a deeper understanding of binary file types.
+In order to identify a binary file as JPG, PNG, etc., these files contain signature bytes, either at the beginning or end of the file, or both.
+JPG's SOI and EOI markers are at both ends, hence some care must be taken when fuzzing so as to not overwrite these bytes.
+One specific strategy used in this fuzzer is 'magic bytes' where random locations in the input are overwritten with these values.
+These 'magic bytes' are actually of the same concept as Known Values, because they are notorious for causing errors when in the right place.